Staying Truly Connected: Orientation

 Welcome to your orientation.
-We’ve prepared a short piece of reading (or listening) and an activity to get you started before the programme’s first virtual meeting on Friday 6 November 2020.
+We’ve prepared a short piece of reading (or listening) and an activity to get you started before the programme’s first virtual meeting.

 For each Hour of the programme, you’ll find a page like this that opens with a piece of stimulus writing.
 These are designed to get you thinking before doing a practical, often creative, activity.